pistachxo/pistachxo/README.md

 <img src="https://media.discordapp.net/attachments/1200092706207178803/1432765074312921138/image.png?ex=69023df5&is=6900ec75&hm=cac999c110d0f81118cbdc840514d351a686d2761486f2d1f30f9a513e4e52a9&=&format=webp&quality=lossless" width="450"> <img src="https://media.discordapp.net/attachments/1200092706207178803/1432765074866438155/image.png?ex=69023df5&is=6900ec75&hm=c7abb0cbd69a3720bede281343e1b28bf5617feab0c71ccde286f3c726bdcb9f&=&format=webp&quality=lossless" width="450">

 ⊹ ࣪ ˖ (｡•́  w •̀｡) ˖ ࣪⊹

-🌸⋆｡˚ ☁︎｡⋆｡ 𖦹 ( ｡⁠•́︿•̀｡⁠) ♡. **I'm 17** , so please dont interact if ure less than 15 or you iwll get insta block lol.
-I'm type of person who say a lot of nasty shit but im a sweet person at heart if you know me better, i have broken humour, and if you dont like it then just block or smh idk bro. might be a hypocrist or have a big ego but thats how just i am ?? .

 -‘๑’-            ・❥・       ༊·˚      ˗ˏˋ ´ˎ˗ 🪽(՞ ܸ. .ܸ՞)՞♡ ⋆｡°✩ 🌸⋆｡˚ ☁︎｡⋆｡ 𖦹 ( ｡⁠•́︿•̀｡⁠) ♡ ⁺˚･༓☾ (｡>﹏<｡) ᶻzᶻ ☽༓･˚⁺ ✎ ꒰ა ⁺˖ ☁️🩰 ⌒(｡･.･｡) ⌒ 🎀 ˖⁺ ໒꒱     ☄. . ⋆       ˚ ༘♡ ⋆｡˚